 - The common language that needs to be adopted to better understand the various models of micro-credentialing.

-- The types of Standards need to be developed around Micro-Credentialing
+- The types of Standards that need to be developed around Micro-Credentialing

 - The Accreditation Practices that should underpin Micro-Credentialing